Siege of Damascus (1148): 24 July

 On Saturday 24 July, the crusaders began with an attack in the morning along the banks of the Barada river, as far as al-Rabweh.
 The Muslims were well prepared and constantly attacked the army advancing through the orchards outside Damascus.
 These orchards were defended by towers and walls and the crusaders were constantly pelted with arrows and lances along the narrow paths.
 There was a ferocious combat (pl) in the orchards and narrow roads at Mezzeh, between the Christian force and a mixture of professional troops of Damascus, the ahdath militia and Turkoman mercenaries.
 William of Tyre reported:

-The historian David Nicolle wrote that William of Tyre did not explain how Conrad was able to bring his forces up from the rear to the front without totally disorganizing the Christian army.
-Thanks to a charge by Conrad, the crusaders managed to fight their way through and chase the defenders back across the Barada river and into Damascus, in which fortifications were installed to cut off any possible supplies to Damascus from the Beqaa Valley.
+The historian David Nicolle wrote that William of Tyre did not explain how Conrad could bring his forces from the rear to the front without totally disorganizing the Christian army.
+Thanks to a charge by Conrad, the crusaders fought their way through and chased the defenders across the Barada river and into Damascus, in which fortifications were installed to cut off any possible supplies to Damascus from the Beqaa Valley.

 In the meantime, according to Syrian chronicler Abu Shama:

 Having arrived outside the walls of the city, the crusaders immediately put it to siege, using wood from the orchards.
-They attacked the suburbs of Faradis at first, they also began to build their siege position opposite Bab al-Jabiya, where the Barada did not run past Damascus.
+They attacked the suburbs of Faradis at first, then began to build their siege position opposite Bab al-Jabiya, where the Barada did not run past Damascus.
 Inside the city the inhabitants barricaded the major streets, preparing for what they believed to be an inevitable assault.
 Unur had sought help from Saif ad-Din Ghazi I of Mosul and Nur ad-Din Zangi of Aleppo, and led an attack on the crusader camp; the crusaders were pushed back from the walls into the orchards, where they were prone to ambushes and guerrilla attacks.

 25 July

-During the counter-attack on Sunday, 25 July, the Damascus forces took heavy losses which included the 71-year-old lawyer and well known scholar named Yusuf al-Findalawi, the Sufi mystic Al-Halhli and soldier Nur al-Dawlah Shahinshah.
-By the end of 25 July, the crusaders set up a camp on the Green Field (Maydan al-Akhdar in modern-day Baramkeh), which was a grassy area used by the Damascene cavalry as a training ground.
+During the counter-attack on Sunday, 25 July, the Damascus forces took heavy losses, including the 71-year-old lawyer and scholar Yusuf al-Findalawi, the Sufi mystic Al-Halhli and emir of Baalbek, Nur ad-Din Shahanshah, elder brother of Saladin.
+By the end of 25 July, the crusaders set up camp on the Green Field (Maydan al-Akhdar in modern-day Baramkeh), a grassy area the Damascene cavalry used as a training ground.

 26 July

-The defenders launched an attack to the north of Damascus to repel the attackers, despite heavy fighting, they managed to clear the area and receive reinforcements from Lebanon and Sayf ad-Din on 26 July onward, including archers from the Beqaa Valley which increased the number of defenders and doubled their supply of arms, according to Ibn al-Qalanisi.
+The defenders launched an attack to the north of Damascus to repel the attackers.
+Despite heavy fighting, they cleared the area and received reinforcements from Lebanon and Saif ad-Din, including archers from the Beqaa Valley, increasing the number of defenders and doubling their supply of arms, according to Ibn al-Qalanisi.
 During a raid on the crusader camp on 26 July, according to Abu Shama: